valyrxyz/valyr-hub/docs/README.md

-# OpenvApps Documentation
+# Valyr Documentation

-Welcome to the OpenvApps documentation!
-This guide will help you understand and use the OpenvApps platform for verifiable applications with zero-knowledge proofs.
+Welcome to the Valyr documentation!
+This guide will help you understand and use the Valyr platform for verifiable applications with zero-knowledge proofs.

 ## 📚 Table of Contents